-Patients come to Texas Dental Center for high-quality experts who understand the process, skillfully adjust dentures, and provide first-rate denture surgery.
-We are not only proficient, but we also explain your variety of options and ensure you understand the complete process.
+Patients come to Texas Dental Center because we are a Non-corporate dental office owned by Dr. Clark Damon and because we offer IV Sedation.
+Also, for patients wishing to have implants incorporated into their treatment process we can place these during the time of your denture surgery.
+We try to make the process easy for our patients.
+In short, our Doctors are high-quality experts who understand the process, skillfully adjust dentures, and provide first-rate denture surgery.
+We are not only proficient, but we also explain a variety of treatment options to ensure you understand the process.

 Our in-house lab fabricates all our dentures, ensuring a quality product.

-Wax Rim Appointment (if applicable): Vertical dimension is taken, occlusal plain, and midline is marked.
-Your choice of denture teeth color is chosen in this meeting.
+Wax Rim Appointment (if applicable) is the second step in the denture process.
+Vertical dimension is taken, occlusal plain, and midline is marked.
+Your choice of denture tooth color is chosen in this meeting.
 Not all patients need a wax rim appointment if they have most of their teeth; however, if patients are replacing their dentures, a wax rim appointment is required.

 Wax Try-In or Viewing: For all complete denture patients, we try-in the wax set up prior to processing.
 Patients are able to see what their new dentures will look like to ensure proper sizing, placement, reveal, midline correctness, and the bite.
 Changes can be made and teeth can be re-set if needed.
 Changes are very common, and Dr. Damon and Dr. Blankenship are selective to provide you the comfort and happiness of your new dentures.
 For patients entering into an immediate denture, we conduct a teeth viewing.
 Unfortunately, you cannot try-in the teeth but you can look at their arrangement and size.